UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 - **Step 1**: Pull and convert a docker image to a singularity image format: e.g. from the [NVIDIA NGC container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch)

 Note that when pulling docker containers using singularity, the conversion can be quite heavy and the singularity cache directory in `$HOME` space becomes full of temporary files.
-To speed up the conversion and avoid leaving behind temporary files, one can run these lines:
+To speed up the conversion and avoid storing temporary files, one can first run these lines:

 ```console
 $ mkdir -p /tmp/$USER
 $ export SINGULARITY_TMPDIR=/tmp/$USER
 $ export SINGULARITY_CACHEDIR=/tmp/$USER
 ```
-and then
+and then pull the container

 ```console
 $singularity pull docker://nvcr.io/nvidia/pytorch:22.12-py3